-The Greyhounds as Pets and Greyhound Adoption Programs in each state are focussed on making sure as many racing greyhounds (as well as those greyhounds that don’t race) find their forever homes.
+The Greyhounds as Pets and Greyhound Adoption Programs in each state are focused on making sure as many racing greyhounds (as well as those greyhounds that don’t race) find their forever homes.

 Select your state below to see Greyhounds available now.